digitalcytometry/ecotyper/README.md

 described in *Tutorials 4-6*, using *Carcinoma_Fractions* or *Lymphoma_Fractions*.
 In these cases, the malignant cells are automatically considered to be originating from *Epithelial.cells* or *B.cells*, respectively.
-Otherwise, this field needs to contain a column name in the file provided in *Recovery cell type fractions* field, corresponding to the appropriate cell type of origin.
+Otherwise, this field can be set to one of the column names in the file provided in *Recovery cell type fractions* field, corresponding to the appropriate cell type of origin.
+If this field is not provided, or if the value provided is not found in the column names of the fractions file, the background will be uniformly set to gray.

 #### CIBERSORTx username and token